Skip to main content.

 Professional Background

 Dr. Dunn completed his residency training in Internal Medicine at The Mayo Clinic, Rochester.
 He then completed his Gastroenterology Fellowship from the University of California, San Diego, and subsequently Transplant Hepatology Fellowship at The Mayo Clinic, Rochester as well.
-Currently, he is an Associate Professor of Medicine in the Department of Gastroenterology at the University of Kansas Health System, Kansas City, KS.
+Currently, he is a Professor of Medicine in the Department of Gastroenterology at the University of Kansas Health System, Kansas City, KS.

 Education and Training